wpquads/quick-adsense-reloaded/readme.txt

 == Description ==

 > #### WPQUADS - Quick AdSense Reloaded
-> This free Google AdSense plugin is a fork of the discontinued Quick AdSense ads<br />
+> This free Google AdSense plugin is a fork of the discontinued Quick AdSense ads
 > plugin with more than 100k installations.
-Its rewritten from scratch with a solid code <br>
+Its rewritten from scratch with a solid code
 > base and will be maintained and updated to be compatible with all future WordPress versions<br />
 > Find a bug?
 Open a ticket in the [support request](https://wordpress.org/support/plugin/quick-adsense-reloaded/ "support forum").
 >